-tietheeagle asked: don't you feel casper looks like michael fassbender at times?
+tietheeagle-deactivated20140423 said: don't you feel casper looks like michael fassbender at times?

 To be honest, I can’t really see the resemblance.
 I’ve always felt he looks for like a hand-carved wooden doll.
 Those cheeks and dat nose!